Halloween Havoc (1992): Event

-The opening bout was a tag team match pitting Erik Watts and Van Hammer against the Vegas Connection (Diamond Dallas Page and Vinnie Vegas).
-The match was won by Hammer and Watts.
-This was a dark match that did not air on the pay-per-view broadcast.
+In a dark match, that did not air on pay-per-view, Erik Watts and Van Hammer defeated the Vegas Connection (Diamond Dallas Page and Vinnie Vegas).

-The second bout was a six man tag team match in which Johnny Gunn, Shane Douglas, and Tom Zenk defeated Arn Anderson, Michael Hayes, and Bobby Eaton.
+The pay-per-view broadcast opened with a six man tag team match in which Johnny Gunn, Shane Douglas, and Tom Zenk defeated Arn Anderson, Michael Hayes, and Bobby Eaton.
 The match ended when Zenk delivered a superkick to Hayes and then Gunn gave him a Thesz Press, enabling Gunn to pin Hayes.
 Although Douglas, Gunn, and Zenk were the faces going into the match, they were vigorously booed by the Philadelphia audience, resulting in Douglas and Gunn working as heels.

-The third bout was a singles match between Brian Pillman and Ricky Steamboat.
+Next, Brian Pillman faced Ricky Steamboat.
 The match ended when Steamboat attempted to perform a sunset flip, but Pillman was able to reverse it and attempted to roll-up Steamboat.
 Steamboat was in turn able to reverse this and pin Pillman.